Genevieve Woo: Career

 Woo has wide-ranging experience in the media and communications industry, where she has worked in a variety of roles.

 After graduating from university, Woo started out as a copywriter in advertising before turning to print journalism.
 In 1999, she joined Parkway Holdings where she managed corporate communications.
 She returned to journalism in 2003, serving for a year as an assistant editor at TODAY, a free English-language tabloid in Singapore.

 In 2004, she crossed over to parent company MediaCorp and served as its vice-president of corporate communications before joining Channel NewsAsia in 2007.

 During her time with Channel NewsAsia, she fronted the channel's highly rated news programme Singapore Tonight, which airs daily between 10:00 pm and 10:30 pm (Singapore/Hong Kong time).
 In addition, she fronted Cents & Sensibilities, a weekly current affairs show on how the person in the street should make investments.
 Woo was previously a presenter on Asia Business Tonight, East Asia Tonight, Asia Today and World Today.

-She left Channel NewsAsia in 2014 and joined Hyflux, a Singaporean company specializing in water engineering on April 2, 2014, as the Senior Vice President, Corporate Marketing and Communications.
+She left Channel NewsAsia in 2014 and joined Hyflux, a Singaporean company specialising in water engineering on April 2, 2014, as the Senior Vice President, Corporate Marketing and Communications.

 Woo is also a member of the executive committee of the Guild of Jewellery Professionals and Artisans (GJPA), a not-for-profit society with headquarters in Singapore.

-In 2015, Woo rejoined Mediacorp and currently presents News 5 on Mediacorp Channel 5 and News Now on Channel NewsAsia.
+In 2015, Woo rejoined Mediacorp and currently presents News Tonight on Mediacorp Channel 5 as of 2025.